yubi00/superhero-app/README.md

 SUPERHERO APP

-This application allows users to search superhero which fetches superhero from Superhero API and they can either add or remoe to or from their favorites superheroes.
+This application allows users to search superhero which fetches superhero from Superhero API and they can either add or remove to or from their favorites superheroes.
 This application is built using full PERN (Postgres, Express, React, NodeJS) stacks and deployed onto heroku.

 Link for demo: https://superhero-pern.herokuapp.com/